beaudoiin/number_guesser/improvements.md

 * ISampleProvider should not be controlling the Logical Flow of Pause, Stop, Loop
 * Assets should be registered into a specific class as objects
 * Fade needs to be updated as there is a provided fade in and out option

+## Settings
+* Allow variables to be store in an xml or eternal configuration file.

 ## Documentation
 * Add comments to specific logical junctions or where needed, and to all methods and classes.